grnet/okeanos-LoD/webapp/api-doc/docs/CreateLambdaInstance.md

 ```
 {
   "status": {
-    "short_description": "Your request to create a new lambda instance has been accepted.",
+    "short_description": "Your request to create a new lambda instance has been accepted",
     "code": 202
   },
   "data": [